How to Write a Formal Demand Letter

 • Can I settle this now for less money?

-Remember that you won't write out those particular questions.
-You'll write the letter in a way that makes your opponent think about these issues.
+Remember that you won't write those particular questions in the letter but rather compose it in a way that makes your opponent think about the issues.
 Here are other pointers to keep in mind:

-• Type your letter.
+• Don't handwrite your letter.
 If you don't have a computer, try to get access to one.
-Many public libraries have computers you can use for free or for a minimal charge.
+Many public libraries have computers you can use for free or minimal charge.

 • Include the facts.
-At first, it might seem a bit odd to outline these details; after all, your opponent knows the story.
+At first, it might seem odd to outline these details.
+After all, your opponent knows the story.
 But it isn't always the case.
-Many people remember only the facts that support their side.
-You'll want to be sure that they remember all of the facts.
-Also, if you end up in court, the letter could be read by a judge, and you'll want the judge to understand what happened.
-In essence, this is an expedited way to make a record of not only of the initial dispute, but of any subsequent phone conversations, unanswered calls, or inappropriate conduct by the defendant.
+Many people remember only the facts supporting their side, and your job is to ensure they remember everything that happened.
+Also, if you end up in court, a judge could read the letter, and you'll want the judge to understand what transpired.
+In essence, this is an expedited way to record the dispute and events afterward, including subsequent phone conversations, unanswered calls, and inappropriate conduct by the defendant.

 • Be polite.
-Don't personally attack your adversary (even one who deserves it).
-The more you attack, the more you invite the other side to respond in a similarly angry vein.
-And, calm people tend to be more believable because it demonstrates that they're confident in their position.
-This holds when you're presenting an argument in court, too.
+Don't personally attack your adversary, even if you believe it's deserved, because it invites the other side to respond similarly.
+Calm people are more believable because it demonstrates their confidence in their position, including when presenting an argument in court.

 • Set a deadline.
-One week (two weeks at the outside) is usually best; anything longer and your opponent has less motivation to deal with you right away.
-Supply the actual date to remove any doubt.
-Conclude by stating you will promptly pursue your legal remedies if the recipient fails to pay your demand.
+One week can create urgency, but two weeks is usually best, especially when dealing with insurance representatives and others who don't have authority to settle the matter.
+Any longer and your opponent has less motivation to deal with you right away.
+Supply the actual date to remove any doubt and conclude by stating your intention to promptly pursue legal remedies if the recipient fails to pay your demand.

 • Make and keep copies.
 Make a copy of each letter before you send it, and keep a copy of the post office receipts (use certified mail, return receipt requested).
 Keep all correspondence from your adversary, also.
 If you send it by email, be sure not to delete it and keep copies of all replies.